310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Chiaki serious %}
-No, that’s not true.
-You’re not one bit at fault here.
+No, that isn’t true.
+You aren’t one bit at fault here.

 I’m the one who made a mistake—our environment was rapidly changing due to the establishment of ES, yet I was still stubborn enough to try and stick to tradition without any prior thought.